ioxiocom/openapi-to-fastapi/README.md

 ```

-And the `openapi-to-fastapi` is in charge of creating it automagically.
+And `openapi-to-fastapi` can create it automagically.

 ### Custom routes